18F/18f.gsa.gov/_styleguide/subpages/images.md

 title: 18F UI style guide
 subpage: Images
 permalink: /styleguide/images/
-image: /assets/img/page-feature/join.jpg
+image: /assets/img/page-feature/hire-us.jpg
 image_alt: Example of hero image
-image_figcaption: Example caption
+image_figcaption: Example caption.
+This caption will be the same for all pages that have image_figcaption specified in their front matter.
 ---

 Images are used heavily throughout the site, but using them isn't always straightforward.